 Marketing is a much broader concept than just selling.
 Marketing is the basic reason for the existence of a corporate house.
-The success of a company heavily depends upon the effectiveness with which its marketing strategies are formulated and implemented.
-Marketing is basically concerned with knowing the particular, needs and wants of the ultimate consumers, then producing the products to satisfy the identified consumer needs ,so that maximum satisfaction may be provided to the customers and in this way society as a whole may be served.
-It must be noticed that that marketing concept is consumer oriented.
+The success of a company heavily depends on the effectiveness with which its marketing strategies are formulated and implemented.
+Marketing is basically concerned with knowing the particular needs and wants of the ultimate consumers, then producing the products to satisfy the identified consumer needs so that maximum satisfaction may be provided to the customers, and in this way, society as a whole may be served.
+It is worth noting that the marketing concept is consumer-oriented.

-According to American Marketing Association(AMA): "Marketing may be defined as an organisational function and a set of processes for creating, communicating and delivering value to customers and for managing customer relationships in ways that benefit organisation and its stakeholders".
+According to the American Marketing Association (AMA): "Marketing may be defined as an organisational function and a set of processes for creating, communicating and delivering value to customers and for managing customer relationships in ways that benefit the organisation and its stakeholders".

-According to Philip Kotler: Marketing management is the "analysis planning, implementation and control of programmes designed to bring about desired exchanges with target audiences for the purpose of mutual or personal gain.
-It relies heavily on the adaptation and co-ordination of product, price, promotion and place for achieving effective response".
+According to Philip Kotler, Marketing management is the "analysis, planning, implementation and control of programmes designed to bring about desired exchanges with target audiences for the purpose of mutual or personal gain.
+It relies heavily on the adaptation and coordination of product, price, promotion and place for achieving effective response".

 Marketing is traditionally the means by which an organisation communicates to, connects with, and engages its target audience to convey the value of and ultimately sell its products and services.
 However, since the emergence of digital media, in particular social media and technology innovations, it has increasingly become more about companies building deeper, more meaningful and lasting relationships with the people that they want to buy their products and services.
-The ever-increasingly fragmented world of media complicates marketers' ability connect and, at the same, time presents incredible opportunity to forge new territory.
-Julie Barile - Vice President of e-Commerce, Fairway Market.
+The ever-increasingly fragmented world of media complicates marketers' ability to connect and, at the same time, presents an incredible opportunity to forge new territory (Julie Barile - Vice President of e-Commerce, Fairway Market).

-4.3 ETHICAL ISSUES IN MARKETING
+1.3 ETHICAL ISSUES IN MARKETING

 Marketing practitioners are facing various ethical dilemmas in this era.
-Marketing ethics are concerned with principles that define acceptable conduct at the marketplace.
+Marketing ethics are concerned with principles that define acceptable conduct in the marketplace.
 It is a set of moral conduct which deals with operation and regulation of marketing activities.
-It is all about company's behaviour while dealing with consumers and prospective customers.
+It is all about the company's behaviour while dealing with consumers and prospective customers.
 Companies must try to adhere to socially responsible and ethical practices in the marketing of their products.

-Marketing is chiefly comprised of four P's i.e. product, price, place and promotion (as envisaged by Jerome McCarthy, the well known American Professor of Marketing).Marketing mix is popularly known as 4Ps of marketing.
-Here each of them has been discussed with respect to ethical issues in marketing.
+Marketing is primarily comprised of four Ps, i.e., product, price, place, and promotion (as envisioned by Jerome McCarthy, the renowned American Professor of Marketing).
+The marketing mix is commonly referred to as the 4Ps of marketing.
+Here, each of them has been discussed with respect to ethical issues in marketing.